A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Summary

-\CYTone{Since their discovery in SDSS, there has been considerable uncertainty in the classification of some ultra-faint MW satellites as either UFDs or globular clusters \citep{Simon:2019}.
-As illustrated in Figure \ref{Figure:Population}, the half-light radius of Leo VI (\TABLEVALUE{$r_{1/2} = 90_{-30}^{+30} $ pc}) is bigger than all known Milky Way globular clusters, likely indicating its identity as an UFD.
-Compared to globular clusters, UFDs also have much higher amounts of dark matter \citep{Simon:2019}.
-Thus, Leo VI's identity as an UFD is further supported by its high mass to light ratio of \TABLEVALUE{$1000_{-700}^{+1900} M_\odot/L_\odot$} and its non-zero metallicity dispersion measurement of \TABLEVALUE{$\sigma_{[\rm Fe/H]}=0.33_{-0.14}^{+0.19}$}, which suggest the presence of a dark matter halo massive enough to retain the supernove ejecta needed for multiple generations of star formation \citep{Simon:2019}.}
+Since their discovery in SDSS, there has been considerable uncertainty in the classification of some ultra-faint MW satellites as either UFDs or globular clusters \citep{Simon:2019}.
+As illustrated in Figure \ref{Figure:Population}, the half-light radius of Leo VI ($R_{1/2} = \rhalfval $ pc) is bigger than all known Milky Way globular clusters, likely indicating its identity as an UFD.

+Compared to globular clusters, UFDs also have much higher amounts of dark matter \citep{Simon:2019}. \CYTthree{If we assume that Leo VI is a self-gravitating star cluster, we can estimate the line-of-sight velocity using Eqn. \ref{eqn:Wolf} by assuming that the total mass within the half-light radius is half of the stellar mass.
+We thus estimate that if Leo VI's stars are self-gravitating, they would have a velocity dispersion of $\sigma_v \sim$~0.2 km~s$^{-1}$.
+This is much lower than the measured dispersion of $ \vdispval$ km s$^{-1}$ further supporting the dark-matter-dominated nature of the system.
+We preform a Bayesian Information Criterion test and find that the self-gravitating model ($\sigma_v =$ 0.2 km~s$^{-1}$) is disfavoured over the free $\sigma_v$ parameter model at $\Delta_{\rm BIC,01} = \veldispbic$, which approximately equivalent to a Bayes factor of \veldispbayes \ \citep[BF$_{10} \sim \exp{(\Delta_{\rm BIC,01}/2)}$;][]{Kass:1995}. }

+\CYTthree{We also find a non-zero metallicity dispersion measurement of $\sigma_{[\rm Fe/H]}$ = $0.19_{-0.11}^{+0.13}$, which suggest the presence of a dark matter halo massive enough to retain the supernove ejecta needed for multiple generations of star formation \citep{Simon:2019}.}

-Despite the system's highly elliptical shape and the alignment of its proper motion vector with the semi-major axis, \CYTtwo{ we have found that Leo VI's average density within its half-light radius is much larger than average MW density at its orbital pericenter, disfavoring the idea that the system is undergoing disruption.} Moreover, we could not conclusively determine the presence or absence of a velocity gradient within the system due to the large uncertainties and low number of radial velocity measurements of Leo VI's member stars.
+Despite the system's highly elliptical shape and the alignment of its proper motion vector with the semi-major axis, we have found that Leo VI's average density within its half-light radius is much larger than average MW density at its orbital pericenter, disfavoring the idea that the system is undergoing disruption.
 The system also has an on-sky location that is close to other members of the proposed Crater-Leo infall group.
 However, it is improbable that Leo VI is a part of this group as its heliocentric distance and energy-angular momentum ($E-L^2$) distribution do not match the distribution found in other members.